Power BI Git Integration and Version Control

 When two developers modify the same artifact, Git detects conflicts during merge:

 - Semantic model conflicts: Usually in .bim files when both developers add or modify measures.
-Resolve by choosing which version to keep or manually merging the JSON
+Resolve by choosing which version to keep or manually merging the JSON.
+These are the most common and usually straightforward.

 - Power Query conflicts: M code conflicts in shared data transformations.
-Review carefully as both changes may be needed
+Review carefully as both changes may be needed.
+These require the most expertise to resolve correctly.

-- Commit frequently with clear messages: "Add YTD Revenue measure for Finance dashboard" is better than "update model"
+- Commit frequently with clear messages: "Add YTD Revenue measure for Finance dashboard" beats "update model" every time

-- Use feature branches: Never commit directly to main or development
+- Use feature branches: Never commit directly to main or development, even for "small" changes

 - Review DAX carefully: Pull request reviewers should verify measure logic, not just approve automatically